xrdocs/ncs5500/_tutorials/srv6-transport-on-ncs-part-4.md

 <h2> Differences in Configuration</h2>

 ### Platform hw-module command for format
+To enable, SRv6 transport on the NCS 5500 series (1st gen) we need to enable hw-module profile.
+This is not needed on the NCS 5700 series.
+SRv6 Mode base or uSID is configured directly under segment routing global configuration.

 ### Defining traffic-class encapsulations
+Another important factor in SRv6 is the traffic-class filed in the encapsulated SRv6 header.
+The otion is to either propagate from the payload or define a global value for all services.
+With NCS 5500 this is enabled along with the hw-module profile.
+While for NCS 5700 this is configured under SRv6 encapsulation.
+The hw-module profile allows a knob separately treat for l2 and l3 encapsulation.

 ### SRv6 Locator blocks
 ### Others